trackit/mediatailor-datazoom/examples/videojs-mediatailor/README.md

 4. Take note of the session initialization prefix, ad the manifest name and extension at the end.
   - e.g. `https://8xkgu3wpm6y0zbg0ag6olwxn2ep08o5r.mediatailor.us-west-2.amazonaws.com/v1/session/pwehk0yyqloebsv6vxo643wenxp1ut1s876uyh14/mediatailor-datazoom/index.m3u8`

+### Channel programs

+Follow this [link](https://docs.aws.amazon.com/mediatailor/latest/ug/channel-assembly-adding-programs.html) to create the channel programs.
+The example uses two HLS playlists, one for the primary source and one for the secondary source.
+The primary source is the main content and the secondary source is the ad content.

 ### DataZoom configuration